Nightcrab/LunaBot-Chatzy-Bot-/README.md

 # LunaBot
-Continuation of CraftSpider's TalosBot, in development and undergoing regulaar updates
+Continuation of CraftSpider's TalosBot, in development and undergoing regular updates